Frank Stilwell: Murder of Morgan Earp

 The day after Morgan Earp's assassination, Coroner Dr. H. M. Mathews held an inquest in which Pete Spence's wife, Marietta Duarte, stated that her husband and Frank Stilwell, Indian Charlie, Frederick Bode and an unnamed "half-breed" had returned home only one hour after the shooting, and that her husband had threatened her with violence if she told what she knew.
 Witnesses said they saw former Cochise County Sheriff's Deputy Frank Stilwell running from the scene.
 The Coroner's jury concluded that Spence, Stilwell, Frederick Bode, a man named Fries, and Florentino "Indian Charlie" were suspected in Morgan Earp's assassination.
 Spence immediately turned himself in so that he would be protected in Behan's jail.
-Wyatt Earp felt he could not rely on the court system and decided to take matters into his own hands.
-He concluded that the only way to deal with Virgil and Morgan's attackers was to kill them.

 Stilwell's death in Tucson

 On March 20, Deputy U.S. Marshal Wyatt Earp received information that Frank Stilwell, Ike Clanton, Hank Swilling, and another cowboy were watching the passenger trains in Tucson intending to kill Virgil Earp.
 Wyatt and his assistant deputies Warren Earp, Doc Holliday, "Turkey Creek" Jack Johnson, and Sherman McMaster accompanied Virgil and Allie to the rail head in Benson.
 Fearing another attack, they decided to stay with Virgil and his wife aboard the train to Tucson, armed with pistols, rifles and shotguns.
 McMaster wore two belts of cartridges.
 Virgil said later that he had Allie wear his pistol belt where he could easily have access to the weapon if he should need it.
-Virgil and Allie were scheduled to catch a train in Tucson for Colton, California, where the Earp's parents lived.
+Virgil and Allie were scheduled to catch a train in Tucson for Colton, California, where the Earps’ parents lived.

 Upon their arrival in Tucson, the Earp posse spotted Stilwell and other Cowboys.
 "Almost the first men we met on the platform there were Stilwell and his friends, armed to the teeth", Virgil later told the San Francisco Examiner.
 "They fell back into the crowd as soon as they saw I had an escort, and the boys took me to the hotel to supper."
 Watched over by the well-armed Wyatt and his posse, Virgil and Allie had dinner in Tucson at Porter's Hotel, then reboarded the train.
 As the train pulled away from the station, gunfire was heard.
 Witnesses said they saw men running with weapons but could not identify anyone.
 Wyatt later told his biographers that he saw Frank Stilwell, and another man he believed to be Ike Clanton, armed with shotguns lying on a flatcar.
 When Wyatt and his men approached, the two men ran.
 Stilwell stumbled, allowing Wyatt to catch him.
 In a story published on May 14, 1893, Wyatt told a reporter for the Denver Republican he shot Stilwell as he attempted to push the barrel of Earp's shotgun away.